Kabouik/Uth-Moras/README.md

 ## Disclaimer
 The databases are the result of long data collections and may, in some cases, be based on databases from DAOC Live.
 Yet, many items have changed, no longer drop, or have never been available on Uthgard.
 It is therefore highly recommended to double check if the items you find in the Moras database actually exist on Uthgard (check housing for instance) before finalizing your template.

+I am not the author of Moras or the databases, I merely put the files here.